What is new in Wallarm node (if upgrading an EOL node)¶

 Broken Object Level Authorization (BOLA), also known as Insecure Direct Object References (or IDOR), became one of the most common API vulnerabilities.
 When an application includes an IDOR / BOLA vulnerability, it has a strong probability of exposing sensitive information or data to attackers.
 All the attackers need to do is exchange the ID of their own resource in the API call with an ID of a resource belonging to another user.
 The absence of proper authorization checks enables attackers to access the specified resource.
 Thus, every API endpoint that receives an ID of an object and performs any type of action on the object can be an attack target.

-To prevent exploitation of this vulnerability, Wallarm node 4.2 and above contain a new trigger which you can use to protect your endpoints from BOLA attacks.
+To prevent exploitation of this vulnerability, Wallarm node contains a new trigger which you can use to protect your endpoints from BOLA attacks.
 The trigger monitors the number of requests to a specified endpoint and creates a BOLA attack event when thresholds from the trigger are exceeded.

 -